List of book-burning incidents: Chinese philosophy books (by Emperor Qin Shi Huang and anti-Qin rebels)

 Several other large book burnings also occurred in Chinese history.
 It appears they occurred in every dynasty following the Qin, but it is unknown how often.

 Books of pretended prophecies (by Roman authorities)

 In 186 BC, in an effort to suppress the Bacchanalia practices that had been led in part by Minius Cerrinius, a consul of Rome claimed that the fathers and grandfathers of the Romans had suppressed foreign rites and ceremonies, "seeking out and burning all books of pretended prophecies."

+Books of King Numa Pompilius (by Roman authorities)

+In 181 BC, according to Livy 40:29:3-14, the books of King Numa Pompilius were discovered in stone coffins in the field of L. Petilius.
+They were shown to several people, including Praetor Q. Petilius, who testified an oath before the senate to have them burnt by the victimarii.

 Jewish holy books (by the Seleucid monarch Antiochus IV)

-In 168 BC the Seleucid monarch Antiochus IV ordered Jewish 'Books of the Law' found in Jerusalem to be 'rent in pieces' and burned – part of the series of persecutions which precipitated the revolt of the Maccabees.
+In 168 the Seleucid monarch, Antiochus IV, launched a campaign against the Jewish religion, which included an order to burn all Jewish 'Books of Law' found in Jerusalem.
+This, along with other acts of religious persecutions, would come to cause the Maccabean Revolt, which is detailed in two books titled 1 Maccabees and 2 Maccabees.

 Roman history book (by the aediles)

 In 25 AD Senator Aulus Cremutius Cordus was forced to commit suicide and his History was burned by the aediles, under the order of the senate.
 The book's praise of Brutus and Cassius, who had assassinated Julius Caesar, was considered an offence under the lex majestatis.
 A copy of the book was saved by Cordus' daughter Marcia, and it was published again under Caligula.
 However, only a few fragments survived to the present.